GOP senators question Becerra qualifications to lead HHS, past vote against partial-birth abortion ban

 Questions of whether Becerra is fit for the role are not new.

-Some political pundits, including CNN commentator Ana Navarro and DNC Chair Jaime Harrison and on Twitter related concerns of Becerra's experience to former President Trump's Department of Housing and Urban Development secretary, Ben Carson -- a retired neurosurgeon -- saying the former HUD secretary similarly lacked related professional experience before joining Trump's Cabinet.
+Some political pundits, including CNN commentator Ana Navarro and DNC Chair Jaime Harrison, on Twitter related concerns of Becerra's experience to former President Trump's Department of Housing and Urban Development secretary, Ben Carson -- a retired neurosurgeon -- saying the former HUD secretary similarly lacked related professional experience before joining Trump's Cabinet.

 CONSERVATIVES CALL BIDEN PICK FOR HHS XAVIER BECERRA AN 'EXTREMIST,' OPPOSE NOMINATION